Siamese

 Temperament and behavior

 Don’t be surprised if your Siamese greets you at the door!
 They’re notorious for their dog-like tendencies, which include following their owners around, answering when called, and even playing fetch.
-With their curious and observant nature, these cats love to be involved in whatever you’re doing, even if it’s just helping (or hindering) you by sitting on your laptop keyboard or batting at your pen as you write.
+With their curious and observant nature, these cats love to be involved in whatever you’re doing, even if it is just helping (or hindering) you by sitting on your laptop keyboard or batting at your pen as you write.

 The Siamese is not the type of cat to lounge the day away unnoticed.
 Their acrobatic antics will have you reaching for your camera on a regular basis.
 Teach them tricks or set up a cat agility course in your living room—Siamese cats are keen learners and love the mental stimulation.
 As with all cats, interactive play helps channel their energy positively and prevents the development of problematic behaviors borne of boredom.